-The $18.8 million “Riverway” project enhances access to the waterfront and to Niagara Falls State Park.
-Along the one-mile stretch mostly within the State Park, all expressway features have now been removed and are being replaced with a pedestrian-friendly park road that evokes the characteristics of Frederick Law Olmsted's original design for the Riverway that historically passed through the area.
+The $29 million “Riverway” project has enhanced access to the waterfront and to Niagara Falls State Park.
+Along the one-mile stretch mostly within the State Park, all expressway features have now been removed and are replaced with a pedestrian-friendly park road that evokes the characteristics of Frederick Law Olmsted's original design for the Riverway that historically passed through this area.

-All of these changes are aimed at allowing easier access to the Niagara River and the American Rapids – where for generations residents and visitors have had to cross four lanes of concrete expressway to access the water’s edge.
-Now there will be native plantings and a complete trail network to facilitate hiking, biking, fishing, cross-country skiing, all accessible from city streets for the first time in more than 50 years.
+All of these changes now allow easier access to the Upper Niagara River and the American Rapids – where for generations were blocked by a four-lane elevated expressway.
+Now there are native plantings and a complete trail network to facilitate hiking, biking, fishing, cross-country skiing, accessible to all adjoining city streets for the first time in more than 50 years.

 The construction contract for the Riverway project was awarded to Mark Cerrone, Inc. of Niagara Falls, New York.
-Construction broke ground in November 2014 and most of the major roadwork was completed in late November 2015.
-Work is continuing on the project's extensive landscaping program as weather permits, with the overall project scheduled for completion by summer 2017.
+Construction broke ground in November 2014 and major roadwork components were completed in November 2015.
+Additional work and funding was required to address unanticipated contamination in the earthen berm during its removal, but this was fully remediated.
+The final components—an extensive landscaping program, pond feature, and trail network—was fully completed in November 2018.

-For many years, the Robert Moses Parkway (RMP) South has blocked views and access between downtown neighborhoods and the Upper Niagara River.
-The reconstruction and reconfiguration of a one mile stretch of the underused parkway, south of Niagara Falls, is fully restoring visual and physical access to the various natural and cultural features along the Niagara River by removing the limited-access expressway that currently exists and replacing it with an at-grade parkway that will reunite downtown Niagara Falls with its most valuable and famous asset, the falls.
-Through the Buffalo Billion initiative, New York State is investing $10 million dollars toward the project’s construction phase.
+For many years, the former Robert Moses Parkway blocked views and access between downtown neighborhoods and the Upper Niagara River.
+The removal of a one-mile stretch of the underused expressway, south of Niagara Falls, has fully restored visual and physical access to the various natural and cultural features along the Niagara River.
+Through the Buffalo Billion initiative, New York State invested $1.5 million in the project’s final design phase and $10 million dollars toward the project’s construction phase.